CDS Hooks Services

-The Lush Group has been participating in the CDS-hooks Argonaut project and has created two services which demonstrate how this technology could be used to extend interoperability.
+The Lush Group participated in the early CDS-hooks Argonaut projects and has created two services which demonstrate how this technology could be used to extend interoperability.

 Health e-Check Adolescent Preventive Screening Report

 Health e-Check is an Adolescent Heath Behavior/Emotional Screening Tool which is used in the clinician’s office immediately before an adolescent visit.
 The screening report is available to the clinician from the clinician’s EHR.
 The EHR presents 'cards' describing the available information and a link to specific report for the selected patient.
 This screening report was designed to help clinicians identify risky behaviors and provide counseling for a range of adolescent behavioral and emotional health risks, including substance use.